A poem

 where like-minded folk concealed

-their thoughts and feeling under the veneer
+their thoughts and feelings under the veneer

 of polite sterile civility, only a few

-aberrations slipped through from poor upbringing
+aberrations slipped through the nets, from poor upbringing of course,

-The besieged boomers like me retreat en-masse
+The besieged boomers like me, retreat en-masse

-couples, all white, spend all night watching TV
+spending all night watching TV

-a portable generator hums away on petrol
+portable generator humming away on petrol,

 squandered by massive vehicles you need to visit the mall,